THE BEST OF NAMIBIA AND BOTSWANA

 Departure day: any day of your choice

-Distance approx. 50 km; driving time approx. 1 h
+Distance approx. 50 km; driving time approx. 1 hour

-Upon arrival at Windhoek International Airport, you pick up your rental car and make your way to Montebello Guesthouse.
+Upon arrival at Windhoek International Airport, you pick up your rental car and make your way to your booked accommodation in town.
 Once you have checked in, you can relax after the long flight or start exploring Windhoek.
-There are plenty of things to discover; the National Gallery (local artists), Botanic Garden (good for walks), local restaurants for sampling Namibian cuisine.
-You will stay at Montebello Guesthouse for the night.
+Take a walk along Independence Avenue and watch the busy goings-on of local life.
+You can also visit sights such as the National Gallery featuring art by local artists, the Christ Church or the National Museum with interesting details about Namibia’s history.
+We can recommend the popular Joe’s Beerhouse for dinner.
+You will stay at the The Elegant Guesthouse for the night.

 Breakfast | Dinner